 Why Should You Keep a Travel Journal?

 Those reasons mentioned above are why you should keep a travel journal.
 More than photos, words on paper will help you remember those small details that'll one day fade from memory, they'll capture the smells and sounds, and they'll encourage you to dig deep about where you are in that moment.
 They're not the only reasons, though.
 Here are a few more reasons to keep a travel journal.

-Fewer distractions: When you're writing down your thoughts with a pen and paper rather than typing on a laptop, I find that you're more in the moment.
+When you're writing down your thoughts with a pen and paper rather than typing on a laptop, you'll find you are more "in the moment."
 Writing takes longer, so it gives you the opportunity to really think about what you have to say and how you feel in that moment.
 There are no notifications to take you away from your journal like there are when you're writing online.
-For me, it leads to a far clearer record of what my trip was like.
+It will lead to a far clearer record of what your trip was like.

 What Should You Journal About?

-Your journal is, of course, your journal, so what you write about is totally up to you!
-If you're anything like me, though, you're always looking for inspiration on what to include in yours.
+Your journal is, of course, your journal, so what you write about is totally up to you.
+If you're like most people, you're always looking for inspiration on what to include in the journal.
 After all, you'll only be taking this trip once, so you'll want to make sure you keep a record of it in the best way possible.
-Here are some of my favorite things to include in my bag:
+Here are some top things to include:

-The planning stages: Your trip doesn't start when you arrive at the airport; it actually begins as soon as you decide to take it!
-I always love to document the planning stages of my trip: how I feel in the lead-up to the big departure date, the travel gear I've been buying for the trip, the vaccinations I've had, the goodbyes I've shared.
-I also love sharing my hopes, dreams, and goals for my adventure -- what I hope to gain from the trip and the experiences I'd love to have.
+Your trip doesn't start when you arrive at the airport; it actually begins as soon as you decide to take it.
+Start by documenting the planning stages of your trip: how you feel in the lead-up to the big departure date, the travel gear you've been buying for the trip, the vaccinations you've had, and the goodbyes you've shared.
+Write down your hopes, dreams, and goals for your adventure—what you hope to gain from the trip and the experiences you'd love to have.

-Weekly round-ups: A fun way to record some of the small details of your trip is through writing weekly round-ups.
-Mine include the places I've visited, the most interesting person I met, the best hostel I stayed at, the best meal I ate, the most unexpected thing I did, and the unluckiest thing to happen to me.
+A fun way to record some of the small details of your trip is through writing weekly round-ups.
+This may include the places you've visited, the most interesting person you met, the best hostel you stayed at, the best meal you ate, the most unexpected thing you did, and the unluckiest thing to happen to you.

-The people you meet: One thing I didn't realize before I traveled was how much I would forget about the amazing people I met on the road.
-Names quickly fade, as do faces and nationalities, and then several years later, I'll suddenly remember an inspirational conversation I had in a hostel with someone, but can barely remember anything about them.
-Now, I make sure to include details about every person I meet while traveling.
-I jot down their name, what they look like, and a few things we spoke about, so that I can look back on it and remember all the awesome people I met while traveling.
+One thing people don't realize before they travel is how much one will forget about the amazing people you met on the road.
+Names quickly fade, as do faces and nationalities.
+Then several years later, you'll suddenly remember an inspirational conversation you had in a hostel with someone but can barely remember anything about them.

-Addresses: On travel days, I always make sure to write down the address of the hostel I'm staying at in case I need to show it to a taxi driver, or to someone I'm asking directions from.
-At the back of my journal, I write down the date, the name of the hostel, and the address.
-At first, I wasn't really part of my journaling, but I now find that looking back at the list of where I stayed brings back fun memories.
-It reminds me of the time I got lost in Shanghai and the time a local in Marrakech walked me to the front door of my hostel.
+On travel days, always make sure to write down the address of the hostel you are staying at in case you need to show it to a taxi driver, or to someone you're asking directions from.
+At the back of the journal, write down the date, the name of the hostel, and the address.

-Business cards and tickets: I always carry a small stick of glue with me, so that I can pick up small souvenirs to stick in my travel journal.
-Some of my favourite things to keep are business cards from restaurants (writing a sentence about what I ate there when I attach it to a page), bus and train tickets (along with a note about what the journey was like), maps I picked up from tourism offices, or tickets to attractions I visited.
-It all helps paint a clearer picture of my experiences on the road.
+You should carry a small stick of glue with you so that you can pick up small souvenirs to stick in your travel journal.
+Some favorite things to keep are business cards from restaurants (writing a sentence about what you ate there when you attach it to a page), bus and train tickets (along with a note about what the journey was like), maps you picked up from tourism offices, or tickets to attractions you visited.
+It all helps paint a clearer picture of your experiences on the road.

 What Gear Do You Need for Travel Journaling?

-Of course, you'll need to buy a travel journal!
+Of course, you'll need to buy a travel journal.
 There are hundreds of options for travel journals around, so you shouldn't have any problems with finding the perfect one for you.

 If you want a high-quality, robust, plain-looking (so it draws less attention!) journal, go for a Moleskine.
-They're one of the best journals around, and are hard to destroy.
-If, like me, you're a map geek, there are plenty of options for journals with maps printed on the cover.
-I especially like the old school style maps!
+They're one of the best journals around and are hard to destroy.
+If you're a map geek, there are plenty of options for journals with maps printed on the cover.
 Otherwise, browse Amazon for "travel diary" or "travel journal" and choose the one that best fits your personality.

-Pens and/or pencils: Standard pens and pencils will do just fine for your journaling, you don't need to buy anything special.
-If you're a creative person and can see yourself sketching small scenes in your journal and keeping things colourful, take a look at a pencil organizer for your trip, as it will help you keep all of your pencils clean and organized.
+Standard pens and pencils will do just fine for your journaling; you don't need to buy anything special.
+If you're a creative person and can see yourself sketching small scenes in your journal and keeping things colorful, take a look at a pencil organizer for your trip, as it will help you keep all of your pencils clean and organized.

-A glue stick: I highly recommend traveling with a small glue stick so that you can pick up small momentos and attach them to the pages or your journal.
-I use these extra-strength glue sticks from Elmer's to ensure everything stays in its place.
+It is highly recommended traveling with a small glue stick so that you can pick up small mementos and attach them to the pages or your journal.
+Look at using the extra-strength glue sticks from Elmer's to ensure everything stays in its place.
 If you don't want to travel with a glue stick, then just pick up a dozen paper clips to keep everything in place until you get home.

-Travel stickers: This is definitely not a journaling essential, but it makes for a fun addition to your diary if you can justify taking them with you.
-There are dozens of options for travel-themed stickers on Amazon, ranging from passport-style stamps, travel quotes, maps, and more!
-They're definitely worth a look for jazzing up your journal and giving it a little more personality!
+This is not a journaling essential, but it makes for a fun addition to your diary if you can justify taking them with you.
+There are dozens of options for travel-themed stickers on Amazon, ranging from passport-style stamps, travel quotes, maps, and more.
+They're definitely worth a look for jazzing up your journal and giving it a little more personality.